Updated June 23, 2021

 Employees who will work remotely are responsible for:

-- Working with unit staff to ensure compliance with applicable laws, policies and procedures.
+- Working with unit staff to ensure compliance with the remote work agreement, applicable laws, policies and procedures.

-- Making any necessary adjustments for their personal income taxes and benefits.
+- Making any necessary adjustments for their personal information, income taxes and benefits.

 For employees who are not "United States workers," e.g., employees in H-1B, TN, E-3 or J-1 status, call the International Center at (734)-764-9310 to discuss immigration compliance.

 - Meal and rest periods

 When employees are working in another state as their regular location of employment, there may be times when we are required to follow local employment laws.
 For units that need legal advice regarding compliance with out-of-state work requirements, the Office of the General Counsel (OGC) may be able to retain outside counsel at the unit’s expense.
 Units must work with OGC to retain outside counsel.

 Review your "Current Local" address and edit if needed.
 To update your current address, go through Wolverine Access, and select Employee Self Service > Campus Personal Information > Addresses > Current Local.

 Provider networks are the primary consideration with respect to off campus benefit enrollment.
 Employees should select a health plan that will provide them with the desired level of coverage and provider network flexibility in their area.